mkiminki/hectosky/README.md

 a SPLOT window will open up, where you can manually refit the line, again using the 'd' key and subsequent commands.
-When you quit out of SPLOT, Hectosky will refit the H&alpha; line based on your fit and repeat its question.
+When you quit out of SPLOT, Hectosky will refit the H&alpha; line using the SPLOT fit as an initial guess, then replot and repeat its question.
 If you are satisfied with the fit to the H&alpha;
 line in the master sky at this point, the program will move on to the rest of the nebular lines.